Notion AI vs Pieces: Which is Better in 2026?

 - ✓ Managing a personal or team library of code snippets

-- ✓ Enriching saved code with AI-generated descriptions and tags
+- ✓ Enriching saved code with AI-generated metadata

 Switching Between Them